-The legal minimum allowance in cantonal programs is 200 francs a month for each child.
-Funds often pay higher amounts than the legal minimum.
+The legal minimum allowance is 200 francs a month for each child, but cantons may set higher amounts than the legal minimum.

 Birth grants: A lump sum of 850 francs to 2,000 francs is paid, according to the canton.